-- 1. National law and European Union law on public procurement must be maintained at each level of the project. - 2.
-Any existing exemptions for NGOs by the provisions of national law on public procurement and public procurement procedures do not apply and are not taken into consideration for supplies of the project, if the fees relate to amounts above the limits of the European Union. - 3.
+- 1. National law and European Union law on public procurement must be complied with at each level of the project. - 2.
+Notwithstanding provisions of national law that exempt NGOs from public procurement, any procurement procedures related to amounts above the European Union thresholds for procurement shall be undertaken in accordance with the applicable laws on procurement without regard for such an exemption. - 3.
 In cases that contracts signed under the project framework are of an economic value lower than the lower national limits or lower limits of the European Union for procurement or is outside the scope of existing legislation on public procurement, the conclusion of these contracts (including procedures before the conclusion) and the terms and conditions of these contracts must comply with best economic practices, including accountability, to allow full and fair competition among potential providers (for example, through effective price comparison) and to ensure optimal use of resources from the grant of the EEA Financial Mechanism.
-For this purpose, and in the absence of stricter national laws, in cases of purchases related to an amount of EUR 5.000 euros or higher, but below the relevant thresholds of the European Union, the project promoter shall invite at least three suppliers/ service providers to submit offers.

-- 4. The highest ethical standards shall be observed during the procurement and execution of contracts.
+For this purpose, and in the absence of stricter national laws, in cases of purchases related to an amount of EUR 5.000,01 euros or higher, but below the relevant thresholds of the European Union, the project promoter shall invite at least three suppliers/ service providers to submit offers.
+For purchases ranging from EUR 20.000,01 to EUR 60.000,00 a restricted request for tenders must be made.
+For supplies above EUR 60.000,01 a public competition (public request for tenders) must be conducted. - 4.
+The highest ethical standards shall be observed during the procurement and execution of contracts.
 The project promoter should ensure the application of adequate and effective means to prevent illegal or corrupt practices.
-No offer, gift, payment or benefit of any kind, which would, could, directly or indirectly, be construed as an illegal or corrupt practice, e.g. as an incentive or reward for the award or execution procurement contracts, shall be accepted. - 5.
-The project promoter must ensure that records of award and execution of contracts are kept for at least three years from the end of the Programme and provided upon request to the Fund Operator.
+No offer, gift, payment or benefit of any kind, which would, could, directly or indirectly, be construed as an illegal or corrupt practice, e.g. as an incentive or reward for the award or execution procurement contracts, shall be accepted.

+5. The project promoter must ensure that records of award and execution of contracts are kept for at least three years from the end of the Programme and provided upon request to the Fund Operator.